-DAP and GDAP are not eligible association types for Solutions Partner designations and disabling or transitioning from DAP to GDAP will not impact your attainment of Solutions Partner designations.
+DAP and GDAP aren't eligible association types for Solutions Partner designations and disabling or transitioning from DAP to GDAP will not affect your attainment of Solutions Partner designations.
 Your renewal of legacy competency benefits or Solutions Partner benefits will also not be impacted.

 Go to Partner Center Solutions Partner designations to view what other partner association types are eligible for Solutions Partner designations.